nspencer24/Campaign-For-Alumni-Engagement/README.md

-This campaign was made to increase alumni engagement throughout Chapman Unviersity with a focus on networking and create job/internship opportunities.
+This campaign was made to increase alumni engagement throughout Chapman University with a focus on networking & creating job/internship opportunities.

 File Description: